young-kcd/firebird/doc/sql.extensions/README.ddl_triggers.txt

 	   triggers are fired, AFTER triggers will not be fired.
 	8) Packaged procedures and triggers do not fire individual {CREATE | ALTER | DROP} {PROCEDURE |
 	   FUNCTION} triggers.
+	9) ALTER DOMAIN <old name> TO <new name> sets OLD_OBJECT_NAME and NEW_OBJECT_NAME in both BEFORE and AFTER triggers.
+Note that for this command, OBJECT_NAME will have the old object name in BEFORE triggers and the new object name in AFTER TRIGGERS.

 Notes:
 	1) COMMENT ON, GRANT, REVOKE and ALTER DATABASE do not fire DDL triggers.